microsoft/generative-ai-for-beginners/11-integrating-with-function-calling/README.md

     'club': 'Robotics Club'}
    ```

-   Even though the prompts are the same and the descriptions are similar, we see values of the `Grades` property formatted differently as we can sometime get the format `3.7` or `3.7 GPA` for example.
+   Even though the prompts are the same and the descriptions are similar, we see values of the `Grades` property formatted differently as we can sometimes get the format `3.7` or `3.7 GPA` for example.

    This result is because the LLM takes unstructured data in the form of the written prompt and returns also unstructured data.
-We need to have structured format so that we know what to expect when storing or using this dat
+We need to have a structured format so that we know what to expect when storing or using this data

 So how do we solve the formatting problem then?
 By using functional calling, we can make sure that we receive structured data back.
 When using function calling, the LLM does not actually call or run any functions.
 Instead, we create a structure for the LLM to follow for its responses.
 We then use those structured responses to know what function to run in our applications.